tramitit/guides/en/france/sick_leave_application.md

 Sick leave application is a formal process needed to inform one's employer about the period of their absence due to a health problem, which includes physical or mental illnesses.
 It usually requires a medical document proving the condition and specifying the estimated duration of the illness.

 ### Who needs it?
-Any worker employed in France or Switzerland under a legal contract who finds themselves unable to perform their work due to a medical condition, physically or mentally, and need to take a break from work for health recovery.
+Any worker employed in France under a legal contract who finds themselves unable to perform their work due to a medical condition, physically or mentally, and need to take a break from work for health recovery.

 ## Procedure
 1. Consult a healthcare provider or a psychiatrist to determine your condition.